Restrictions on immigration: what’s their impact on HR?

 Outsource more: many IT services companies across the world (in India or Romania, for example) may benefit from the restrictions placed on immigration in the US or the UK.
 For many companies, as recruitment in-house becomes unaffordable or complicated, more projects and tasks will have to be outsourced to external IT companies, more and more of which will be abroad as prices increase.

 Automate more: even though IT is “high-skilled” work, a lot can be automated or crowdsourced.
-More companies will rely on open source software.
+More companies will rely on open-source software.
 More engineers will be encouraged to automate more and more of their work.
-The most innovative companies face the challenge of labour shortages with ingeniousness.
+The most innovative companies face the challenge of labor shortages with ingeniousness.

 Expand abroad: it isn’t in the DNA of Silicon Valley tech companies to open a branch in foreign countries, as they seek increasing returns at scale.
 But opening up new branches and recruiting locally may be the only solution to conquer new markets and recruit global talent.
 Tech companies will be divided into two groups: those that make do with the US domestic market and abandon the rest of the world, and those that invest resources locally.